 Putting together a scarecrow is a popular fall activity for kids.
 It’s functional because it keeps rodents and pests away from your garden, and it’s fun because it serves as an autumn decoration that adds flair to your yard.
 Rummage around your house for old clothes and accessories, then let your kids’ imaginations run wild as they customize a scarecrow that perfectly matches their styles and personalities.

-7. Create A DIY Container Garden
+7. Create a DIY Container Garden

-8. Collect & Play with Leaves
+8. Collect and Play With Leaves

-9. Leaf Garland
+9. Craft a Leaf Garland

 Supplies Needed